 Once enrolled in CRIM 998 Doctoral Dissertation Proposal, students in this degree program must maintain continuous registration in CRIM 998 Doctoral Dissertation Proposal or CRIM 999 Doctoral Dissertation Research each semester (excluding summers) until the dissertation is submitted to and accepted by the University Libraries.
 Once enrolled in CRIM 999 Doctoral Dissertation Research, students must follow the university’s continuous registration policy as specified in AP.6.10.6 Dissertation Registration.
 Students who defend in the summer must be registered for at least 1 credit of CRIM 999 Doctoral Dissertation Research.

-Students may apply to this degree a minimum of 3 and a maximum of 6 credits of CRIM 998 Doctoral Dissertation Proposal and a minimum of 12 and a maximum of 21 credits of CRIM 999 Doctoral Dissertation Research.
-They may apply a maximum of 24 dissertation credits (CRIM 998 Doctoral Dissertation Proposal and CRIM 999 Doctoral Dissertation Research combined) to the degree.
+Students may apply to this degree a minimum of 6 and a maximum of 12 credits of CRIM 998 Doctoral Dissertation Proposal and a minimum of 12 and a maximum of 18 credits of CRIM 999 Doctoral Dissertation Research.
+They must apply a total of 24 dissertation credits (CRIM 998 Doctoral Dissertation Proposal and CRIM 999 Doctoral Dissertation Research combined) to the degree.
 Because of the continuous registration policy, students may be required to register for additional credits of these courses.
-Students who take fewer than 24 dissertation credits will have accordingly more elective credits.

 Program Outcomes